 The emphasis on fruits and veggies means the diet is high in fiber, which helps keep you full.
 And the program is simple to follow, making it easier to stick to.
 You can also find Weight Watchers’ premade meals at your local grocery store.

 A huge advantage of Weight Watchers is their web site.
-They offer comprehensive information on dieting, exercise, cooking, and fitness tips as well as online support groups.
+They offer comprehensive information on dieting, exercise, cooking, and fitness tips, as well as online support groups.

 Be prepared to spend some cash to get the full benefits of the robust program.
-It can be a bit costly, but it’s well worth it to reap the health benefits of losing weight and keeping it off.
+It can be a bit costly, but it’s well worth it to reap the health perks of losing weight and keeping it off.